Boen97/BackStore/notes/computer-network/Chapter-5-1-SDN-controller-and-SDN-applications.md

    : OpenFlow is a specify protocol that provides this communication functionality
 2. **A network-wide state-management layer**
    : the controller have up-to-date information about the state of the network's hosts, links, switches, and other SDN-controlled devices.
+   : the ultimate control decisions made by the SDN control plane
 3. **the interface to the network-control**